HL7/fhir-sdoh-clinicalcare/input/pagecontent/StructureDefinition-SDOHCC-ObservationScreeningResponse-intro.md

 For SDOHCC Observation Screening Response, this is the complete set of preferred values allowed for Observation.code for a category-specific Observation and can be used to validate that Observation.code is from a preferred, category-specific value set.

-#### Guidance for preferred value sets for Observation.value
+#### Guidance For Preferred Value Sets For Observation.value

- **\<Category-specific\> Screening Assessments** Answers Value Set – Contains LOINC answer codes for the preferred, category-specific questions.
+ **\<Category-specific\> Screening Assessments Answers** Value Set – Contains LOINC answer codes for the preferred, category-specific questions.

 For an SDOHCC Observation Screening Response that represents a question and a coded answer, Observation.code SHOULD be a LOINC question code from the  \<Category-specific\> Screening Assessments Questions Value Set and Observation.value SHOULD be a LOINC answer code from this value set.